Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Introduction and Motivation

-Of all the different types of cosmological data sets, Type Ia supernova standard candles are the only data which {\it directly} and continuously trace out the cosmic expansion over a wide range of redshift; as a consequence, though beset by systematics \citep{HutPCsystSNLS} and large scatter, they are clearly the data most naturally suited for evaluating the cosmologically `recent' onset of acceleration, and for detailing its precise time evolution.
-Furthermore, in the 9-Year WMAP CMB data release, it was specifically the supernova data set which dramatically drove the combined analysis towards the $\Lambda$ condition of $w(z) \simeq w_{0} \simeq -1$ \citep[see Figure 10 of][]{WMAP9YrCosmoParams}; and from the Planck 2013 CMB results, it is similarly clear (from their comparisons of different SNe compilations) that the preferred parameter space for the dark energy equation of state is particularly sensitive \citep[see Figure 36 of][]{Planck2013CosmoParams} to the choice of SNe data set used.
-It is therefore crucial that we properly interpret the `story' being told by the best available SNe data; and so, one goal of this paper is to illustrate what the most critically relevant data set -- Type Ia supernova standard candles -- {\it can} and {\it cannot} prove about the cosmological constant, at the current time.
-In particular, we focus here upon the comprehensive and homogeneously-analyzed supernova data set known as the SCP Union2.1 SNe compilation \citep{SuzRefUnion2pt1SNe}.
+It is a common practice \citep[e.g.,][]{SuzRefUnion2pt1SNe} to combine a variety of different, complementary data sets -- such as compilations of Type Ia Supernovae (SNe), Cosmic Microwave Background (CMB) maps, standard ruler measurements from Baryon Acoustic Oscillations, and so on -- to obtain constraints on $w(z)$.
+But of all the different types of cosmological data sets, SN Ia standard candles are the only data which {\it directly} and continuously trace out the cosmic expansion as it evolved in the `recent' (moderate-redshift) universe, as the cosmic acceleration ``took over''; as a consequence, though beset by systematics \citep{HutPCsystSNLS} and large scatter, they are clearly the data most naturally suited for evaluating the cosmologically recent onset of acceleration, and for detailing its precise time evolution.
+Furthermore, in the 9-Year WMAP CMB data release, it was specifically the supernova data set which dramatically drove the combined analysis toward the $\Lambda$ condition of $w(z) \simeq w_{0} \simeq -1$ \citep[see Figure 10 of][]{WMAP9YrCosmoParams}; and from the Planck 2013 CMB results, it is similarly clear (from their comparisons of different SNe compilations) that the preferred parameter space for the dark energy EoS is particularly sensitive \citep[see Figure 36 of][]{Planck2013CosmoParams} to the choice of SNe data set used.
+It is therefore crucial that we properly interpret the `story' being told by the best available SNe data; and so, one goal of this paper is to illustrate what the most critically relevant data set -- SN Ia standard candles -- {\it can} and {\it cannot} yet prove about the cosmological constant.
+In particular, we focus here upon the comprehensive and homogeneously analyzed supernova data set known as the SCP Union2.1 SNe compilation \citep{SuzRefUnion2pt1SNe}.

-Now, if one's primary question is to determine, ``What kind of dark energy is accelerating the universe?'', then the natural approach would be to evaluate time-varying equation of state (EoS) models for $w(z)$ by adopting some preferred parameterization -- such as ``CPL'' \citep{ChevPolarCPL,LinderCPLexpFormalism}, $w(z) = w_{0} + w_{a} [z/(1+z)]$ -- and fitting those parameters ($w_{0}, w_{a}$) to the SNe data.
+Now, if one's primary question is to determine, ``What kind of dark energy is accelerating the universe?,'' then the natural approach would be to evaluate time-varying EoS models for $w(z)$ by adopting some preferred parameterization -- such as ``CPL'' \citep{ChevPolarCPL,LinderCPLexpFormalism}, $w(z) = w_{0} + w_{a} [z/(1+z)]$ -- and fitting those parameters ($w_{0}, w_{a}$) to the SNe data.
 But though commonly employed, this method has certain disadvantages.